-The Board thanks its shareholders for their ongoing support of the company's software strategy and remains firmly of the opinion that the software investments made by the company will support the business in FY2022 and beyond.
+The Board also thanks its shareholders for their ongoing support over this five-year period of transitioning to subscription revenue.
+We remain firmly of the opinion that the software investments made by the company will support the business well into the future.